leoweiyu/kube_ansible/README.md

 # Kube_ansible

-The purpose of this repo is to setup a fully functional kubernetes cluster easily with Ansible (within 30-60mins time, including environment prepairation)
+The purpose of this repo is to setup a fully functional kubernetes cluster easily with Ansible (within 30-60mins time, including environment prepairation) so that you can prepair you CKA/CKS exam locally using VMs (either VirtualBox/Vmware.. etc) instead of buying a environment.

 ## features:
 1. HA (keepalived and haproxy)